Landing Pages → Link, QR, NFC

 • C. Pick your Service Account from the list → ex.
 'Wheelchair Request Link'

 • c.
-If you don't see it in the drop-down list, you'll need to create your Service Account!
+If you don't see your Service Account in the drop-down list, you'll need to create it

 • D. Select Authentication Mode → to determine if the link is open to the public ("None") or restricted to internal staff ("User Account").